JZ-Azure/MyMSLearn/DP-900/4_Explore_data_analytics.md/README.md

 - **Azure SQL Database** or **Azure Synapse Analytics**, or **Azure Databricks**: Used to persist the processed results in a database table for querying and analysis.
 - **Microsoft Power BI**: Used to generate real time data visualizations in reports and dashboards.

+### Apache Spark on Microsoft Azure
+You can use Spark on Microsoft Azure in the following services:
+- Azure Synapse Analytics
+- Azure Databricks
+- Azure HDInsight

+Spark can be used to run code (usually written in Python, Scala, or Java) in parallel across multiple cluster nodes, enabling it to process very large volumes of data efficiently.
+Spark can be used for both batch processing and stream processing.

+### Azure Data Explorer
+Azure Data Explorer is a standalone Azure service for efficiently analyzing data.
+The service is also encapsulated as a runtime in Azure Synapse Analytics, where it is referred to as Azure Synapse Data Explorer; enabling you to build and manage analytical solutions that combine SQL, Spark, and Data Explorer analytics in a single workspace.

+### Kusto Query Language (KQL)
+To query Data Explorer tables, you can use Kusto Query Language (KQL), a language that is specifically optimized for fast read performance – particularly with telemetry data that includes a timestamp attribute.

+To learn more about Kusto Query Language, see the Write your first query with [Kusto Query Language](https://learn.microsoft.com/en-us/training/modules/write-first-query-kusto-query-language/) module

+# Fundamentals of data visualization
+## Learning objectives
+- Describe a high-level process for creating reporting solutions with Microsoft Power BI
+- Describe core principles of analytical data modeling
+- Identify common types of data visualization and their uses
+- Create an interactive report with Power BI Desktop